Virtual events and live stream programs are here to stay.

 Interfaith Food Pantry used a variety of social media, livestreaming, virtual auction, and raffle tactics to drive a surge of support for their mission.
 Raising nearly $14,000 from their raffle and $33,000 with live donation appeals, their virtual campaign and event was a great success.

 The Boys and Girls Club of Greater Washington raised over $150,000 and attracted 500+ livestream attendees to their multi-day virtual event!
 By incorporating a wide variety of virtual auction and engagement tactics, the organization surpassed all of their goals for the event.

 We decided to do something to help our local community during the COVID-19 pandemic, while also shaping the future of virtual fundraising.

-Check out how we hosted our very own virtual event using the new OneCause Virtual Event Center to raise 400% to goal for our hometown nonprofit, Second Helpings.
+Check out how we hosted used our own software to host our vaery own virtual event to raise 400% to goal for our hometown nonprofit, Second Helpings.

 Although virtual fundraising has quickly become a new necessity for many nonprofits amid 2020’s COVID-19 pandemic, online-only campaigns and live stream events are a trend that’s here to stay.

 Live streaming, accompanied with virtual fundraising software, is the perfect tool to engage with your guests virtually.

 The benefits of flexibility, cost-effectiveness, and the ability to reach wide virtual audiences make these strategies a no-brainer for many organizations.